/The Wedding I Was Never Invited To — And How It Brought My Son Back to Me

 I laughed and reached to squeeze his hand.
 “Honey, love doesn’t care about designer labels.
 Bring her by for dinner.
 I’ll make my famous spaghetti.”

 “How’s Barbara?”
-I’d ask during rare conversations.
+I’d ask during the rare times he remembered to ring.

 “Fine.
 Her family has a place up north.”